AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

     Figure 7: Floc Model result at 100NTU

 ### Impact of surface charge
-Due to the limit port in our hardware, our group had to mix the clay and humic acid before pumped them into water.
-This set-up can have two possible outcomes.
-If the clay is covered by the humic acid when mixed in the stock tank, there should be a suspension which is easier to remove as the amount of humic acid is reduced.
-But according to our observation, suspension with humic acid was harder to be removed than the single clay turbid solution.
-So here comes the second hypothesis.
-Both clay and humic acid is negatively charged, while humic acid has a higher charge density.
-It was hypothesized that due the prior mixing, the charge density of clay particles increase after attached by humic acid and they will become more repulsive to each other, thus the clay suspension is more dispersed, surface area of clay was increased, the suspension was harder to be removed by flocculation.
-According to our observations, suspension with humic acid did require more coagulant to be removed when compared with single clay suspension.
+Since the clay and humic acid had to be mixed before pumping into the water with the limitation of apparatus, this could lead to two possible outcomes.
+If the clay was covered by the humic acid when mixed in the stock tank, there might be a suspension that was easier to remove as the amount of humic acid was reduced.
+However, according to observation, suspension with humic acid was harder to be removed than the single clay turbid solution.
+Therefore, a second hypothesis could be made.
+As both clay and humic acid are negatively charged, while humic acid has a higher charge density, it was hypothesized that due the prior mixing, the charge density of clay particles increased after attached by humic acid and the clay particle had become more repulsive to each other.
+Thus, the clay suspension was more dispersed, and the surface area of clay was increased, which caused the suspension harder to be removed by flocculation.
+According to our observations, suspension with humic acid required more coagulant to be removed than only clay suspension.

 ![datalog](https://github.com/AguaClara/2_stage_coag_addition/blob/master/image/plot2.png)

     Figure 8: Experiment outcome with and without humic acid

 Table 2:  Experimental Parameter for Figure 8